vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 ![Order Products](../../assets/images/provisioning/PartnerCenter_ActivateSku.png)

 <!-- theme: info -->
 >This flow from the Account Details page instantly triggers activation, and request(s) will be sent to their respective purchase webhooks with the `provisioned` action.
-If a Sales Order is created in any other fashion, it must go through an approval process - which is less frendly for testing.
+If an Order is created in any other fashion, it must go through an approval process - which is less friendly for testing.

 ### Edition Change